- Start date: September

 In this part of the course, students undertake supervised, individual project work, with the award of MSc being made on the basis of an acceptable thesis submission.
 The project will involve the development of a business plan and establishment of a company start-up aimed at addressing a global challenge using satellite data.

 Anytime I answer to people back home and other countries that I am studying at Strathclyde, I get super positive feedback showing that Strathclyde is internationally recognised, not forgetting Strathclyde's recent recognition as Scottish University of the Year by the Times and Sunday Times Good University Guide 2020.

-First or second-class Honours degree, or equivalent, in engineering or physical sciences, or any other relevant discipline such as geography, geoscience, environmental science and computer science.
+Normally a first-class or second-class honours degree (or international equivalent) in engineering or physical sciences, or any other relevant discipline such as geography, geoscience, environmental science and computer science.
 Good knowledge of programming is desirable and basic knowledge in programming is highly-desirable.

 Pre-Masters preparation course

 The Pre-Masters Programme is a preparation course held at the University of Strathclyde International Study Centre, for international students (non EU/UK) who do not meet the academic entry requirements for a Masters degree at University of Strathclyde.
 The Pre-Masters programme provides progression to a number of degree options.

 Upon successful completion, you will be able to progress to this degree course at the University of Strathclyde.

 We've a thriving international community with students coming here to study from over 100 countries across the world.
 Find out all you need to know about studying in Glasgow at Strathclyde and hear from students about their experiences.Visit our international students' section